Ontario lowering age eligibility for AstraZeneca vaccine to 40

 The AstraZeneca vaccine is currently available only to adults aged 55 and older following the recommendation from the National Advisory Committee on Immunization (NACI).

-It is in response to cases of younger people developing a rare blood clot after receiving the shot.
-On Saturday, Alberta reported that a patient who got the AstraZeneca vaccine developed a vaccine-induced immune thrombotic thrombocytopenia.
+It is in response to cases of younger people developing rare blood clots after receiving the shot.
+On Saturday, Alberta reported that a patient who got the AstraZeneca vaccine developed a condition called a vaccine-induced immune thrombotic thrombocytopenia.
 It is the second case of the rare blood clot disorder in Canada.

-Despite the two cases, Health Canada maintained that the benefits of the AstraZeneca vaccine outweigh the risks.
+Despite the two cases, Health Canada maintained that the benefits of the AstraZeneca vaccine outweigh the risks of getting COVID-19.
 The agency approved the use of the vaccine for those 18 years old and over.

-During a news conference on Sunday afternoon, federal Health Minister Patty Hajdu was asked if she will support lowering the age for the AstraZeneca vaccine in Ontario.
+Before the change was announced, federal Health Minister Patty Hajdu was asked during a news conference Sunday afternoon if she will support lowering the age for the AstraZeneca vaccine in Ontario.

-"Provinces and territories are free to use AstraZeneca in any age population over 18," Hajdu said.
+"Provinces and territories are free to use AstraZeneca in any age population over 18 as per Health Canada’s license for use in Canada," Hajdu said.

 "NACI provides recommendations based on the current evidence and evolves their advice as new evidence comes in.
 In fact, they are reviewing AstraZeneca advice now, and we'll have an update in the near future.
 But there was nothing stopping the province of Ontario for changing their advice for use to their physicians within Ontario."